GAM-team/GAM/wiki/Cloud-Identity-Groups-Membership.md

 By default, all types of members (cbcmbrowser, chromeosdevice, customer, group, serviceaccount, user) in the group are displayed; this option modifies that behavior:
 * `types <CIGroupMemberTypeList>` - Display specified types

+Which domains are considered internal domains:
+  * `internaldomains all` - All of your workspace domains; this is the default
+  * `internaldomains primary` - Your workspace primary domain
+  * `internaldomains <DomainNameList>` - A list of domain names

+By default, when listing group members, GAM does not take the domain of the member into account.
+* `internal` - Display members whose domain matches a value in `internaldomains`
+* `external` - Display members whose domain does not match value in `internaldomains`
+* `internal external` - Display all members, indicate their category: `internal` or `external`

+Members without an email address, e.g. `customer`, `chrome-os-device` and `cbcm-browser` are considered `internal`.

 Members that have met the above qualifications to be displayed can be further qualifed by their email address.
 * `memberemaildisplaypattern <REMatchPattern>` - Members with email addresses that match `<REMatchPattern>` will be displayed; others will not be displayed